How to Install Honey Bees in Their New Hive

 You can read about the basic equipment needed for new beekeepers here, where I recommend what I've found useful and let you know what I decided I didn't need and why.

-I hadn't realized until last month that we had so many local bees, when they found one of my hummingbird feeders that wasn't snapped completely shut.
 The feeder was covered with bees all day long - bees that weren't mine.
 So I decided than an in-hive feeder would be a better choice.
 I ordered this Harvest Lane feeder from Amazon that replaces one of the frames inside the hive.

 Pull out four frames so there will be room to pour in the bees.
 The black in-hive feeder is shown at the top of the photo.